mdx-editor/editor/CONTRIBUTING.md

 Bundling is done with Vite, and tests are using Vitest.
 Ladle is used for examples.

-To preview the available examples in the browser, run `pnpm dev`.
+To preview the available examples in the browser, run `npm dev`.